0xHamy/markdown-moment/README.md

 	- [ ] Show a different area for admins when they login, for example course upload is only visible to admins
 - [ ] add strict cookies & auth token that expires quickly after use
 - [ ] Create dashboard for users to show progress on all courses that you have started, your total points
-- [ ] Create account deletion page
+- [ ] Create account deletion page; disable it for admin
 - [X] Before login should only sign up / sign in forms
 - [X] Restrict course uploading to a specific user (e.g. admin)
 	- [ ] Test it again